aalfiann/fly-json-odm/README.md

 ```
 ---
 ##### Query
-Below here is the example how you can use logic as similar when you create `SQLQuery` with `fly-json-odm`.
+Below here is the example how you can use your logic as similar when you created `SQL Query` with `fly-json-odm`.

 ###### - Basic